 Speak with your health care provider if you:

-- had a life-threatening reaction to a previous dose of influenza vaccine, or any component of the vaccine.
+- Have had a life-threatening reaction to a previous dose of influenza vaccine, or any component of the vaccine.
 People with egg allergies can be safely immunized with the inactivated influenza vaccine.

-- developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting an influenza vaccine without another cause being identified.
+- Developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting an influenza vaccine without another cause being identified.

-Children less than 6 months of age should not get the flu shot and those under 2 years should not get the live vaccine because the vaccines are not designed for this age group.
+Children less than 6 months of age should not get the flu shot because the vaccine is not known to be effective at this age.